Verci87/OED-Expanded-Ryan/characters.md

 |22-24   |+4 |
 |Every 3 |(+1) |

 **Experience Points**: In OEDr, ability scores **do not** affect XP earned.
 Elves and Dwarves earn 20% less XP than humans.
 This represents their conservative cultures and general inflexibility compared to humans.
 Calculate the XP for each party member at the end of an adventure as normal and then reduce by 20% the Elf or Dwarfs earned XP. ie. an Elf or Dwarf requires 100 sp to earn 80 xp.
+Experience points are primarily earned by returning to a safe haven (usually a town or stronghold) with loot.
+For each silver piece worth of loot the characters earn 1 experience point.

 ## Languages

 **Known Languages**: Characters start with Common and their own racial language (if nonhuman).
 They may specify other languages, as determeind by Intelligence bonus, at creation or later.
 The maximum number of extra languages learned is 1 per point of Intelligence above 10.
 We recommend defining a new one during any downtime between adventures.

 **Literacy**: PCs with intelligence of at least 10 are literate in their native language.
 For each 2 points of intelligence thereafter characters are literate in 1 additional language.

 **Common**: Common represents the standard Human language of the region.

 **Alignment Languages** in OEDr we wont use alignment languages.
 Common is the lingua franca for both men and monsters though monsters typically speak with a heavy accent, a barely intelligible dialect or a creole.

 ## Alignment

 OED features 3 alignment options: